neznein9/lasercutting/Judgement game/large tray/README.md

 ### Notes
+  * Illustrator notes for rectangular measuring sticks
+      1. Corners are rounded to `0.05`
   * Illustrator notes for the 50mm base steppers
       1. Create a circle 50mm in diameter
       2. Duplicate and offset by 1-3 inches